This page outlines the main legislation and policies for promoting equality and for reducing health inequalities.

 Everyone in Scotland can describe themselves in terms of their age, disability status, ethnicity, gender/sex, religion/belief, sexual orientation, and transgender identity.
 Understanding the characteristics of an individual can help to improve individual care and support at the point of service delivery and recording information about personal characteristics can help to plan services that are accessible and beneficial to all.

-The public sector duties on equalities included in the Equality Act (2010) (external link) place a requirement on all public bodies to consider the impact of policies and services on the needs of individuals with the ‘protected characteristics’ of age, disability, gender, gender reassignment, pregnancy and maternity, race, religion or belief and sexual orientation.
+The public sector duties on equalities included in the Equality Act (2010) (external link) place a requirement on all public bodies to consider the impact of policies and services on the needs of individuals with these ‘protected characteristics’.
 There is also a legislative requirement that human rights are considered by public bodies and this has some crossover with equality legislation (NHS Health Scotland, 2011).